Technology-Notes/mcrouter-wiki/List-of-Route-Handles.md

  * `children`: list of child route handles.
  * `salt` (string, optional): if present, mcrouter will use `hash(salt, client host ID)` instead of client host ID.

+### LatencyInjectionRoute
+Injects latency before and/or after sending the request down to it's child.
+This route handle can be used for disaster simulation scenrios

+Properties:
+ * `child`: Child route handle.
+ * `before_latency_ms`(int, optional): Latency to inject before sending the request to child
+ * `after_latency_ms`(int, optional): Latency to inject after sending the request to child

 ### LatestRoute
 Attempts to "behave well" in how many new targets it connects to.
 Creates a FailoverRoute with at-most `failover_count` child handles chosen